About the author

 As a hang glider pilot, I expect to be admired by men and loved by women.
 Everything else is rubbish.

-In an attempt to avoid unemployment, I signed up for a course in computing at the Polytechnic of Wales, situated in the hang gliding country of south Wales, where, the previous year, I had worked as a hang gliding instructor.
 I then worked as a computer programmer, mostly in the defence electronics sector.
 See Computer commuter for more, including a fatal road crash that was later found to be a murder.

 When The New Avengers first appeared on British television in 1976, I had the bizarre sensation of wanting to somehow climb in through the screen of our small black-and-white TV to get at Purdey, played by Joanna Lumley, to possess her.